NoahNim/NoahNim/README.md

 ### Why is your Github Garden not as green as I think it could be?
 I prefer to call it the Github Desert of Exploration and it's sandy not green.
 Each garden is an oasis of thought.
 But also my mind operates on Discordian time.

-### I an an idea for a website, can you make me that?
+### I an an idea for a website, can you make me that for free?
 https://www.squarespace.com/

 ### I want to hire you for my company?